bernardkaminskiBK/TimeTrackerApp_Android/README.md

 * Stopwatch
 * Statistics
 * Overview of the saved records
+* After saving a new record automatically fetching
-* Fetching profile pictures from Unsplash API
+  a profile picture accordingly by name from Unsplash API
 * Adding data manually